KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 The entire system is not that complicated.

 - The data of our sensors is regularly stored in FTP/mail server.
-- The KOLIBRI Cloud in the background is also a collection of many small programs (Azure Functions), which do regular tasks.
+- The PressureSuite Cloud in the background is also a collection of many small programs (Azure Functions), which do regular tasks.
 For example, every 5 minutes all FTP/mail servers are checked for new data and new data is stored in a data queue.
 - As soon as a new telegram is available at LoRa, it will be stored in a data queue.
 - Another program controls the data queue and analyses the content and origin.
 The data will then be converted and stored in a database.
 - There are other programs that regularly check the measured data and abnormalities and, if necessary, generate alarms and send emails.